HaoWuLab-Bioinformatics/CLNN-loop/README.md

 `python tsne.py`

-Finally if you want to compile and run CLNN-loop, you can run the script as:
+If you want to compile and run CLNN-loop, you can run the script as follows:

 `python main.py`